 – The most popular places to visit in Malta are not all directly connected by public transportation.
 Depending on your itinerary, there’s a chance you’ll need to switch buses and take a longer route to travel between two places that are fairly close to each other.

-Overall, I think anyone should use public transportation in a new destination at least once.
+Overall, I think everyone should use public transportation when visiting a new destination at least once.
 It lets you experience the everyday life of the locals and allows you to see things from a different angle.

 It can also lead you to places you wouldn’t have seen otherwise, which is exactly why I enjoyed my bus rides in Malta so much.
 We went into towns and streets I probably wouldn’t have visited, and I got to enjoy some pretty charming views.